jagoda/mummy/README.md

 Returns the original `Browser` instance after it has been augmented to redirect requests to the pack.

+### mummy.extend(manifest, [path], callback)

+ + **manifest** -- either a manifest object or a path to a manifest file.
+ + **path** -- a path to load relative plugins from.
+Required if `manifest` is an object, but optional if it is a path.
+If a manifest path is provided without a plugin path, plugins will be loaded from the directory that the manifest is in.
+ + **callback** -- a callback function receiving arguments of the form `(error)` depending on if the pack was successfully created.

+Creates and loads a `Browser` extension for the `pack` defined by the manifest.

 [hapi]: https://github.com/spumko/hapi "Hapi"
 [zombie]: https://github.com/assaf/zombie "Zombie.js"